Louisville is extremely lucky (no, we’re not talking about bourbon — but you’re right). Our local media is faring better than most cities.

 Newspaper closures and the economy

-According to a just-released paper, “Financing Dies in Darkness?
+According to a recent paper, “Financing Dies in Darkness?
 The Impact of Newspaper Closures on Public Finances,” spearheaded by Paul Gao, an associate professor of finance at the University of Notre Dame, when the media dwindles, local economics are affected.

 The study, which will be presented to the Brookings Institution in July, examined the effect of local newspaper closures on public finance for local governments.
 Their findings: